valkey-io/valkey-doc/commands/scan.md

 For more information about managing keys, please refer to the [The Valkey Keyspace](../topics/keyspace.md) tutorial.

+## Scan-induced accumulation bias

+A common pattern is to iterate a large collection with `SCAN` (or `SSCAN`, `HSCAN`, `ZSCAN`) while deleting the returned elements, expecting the collection to drain over time. **Be careful when another process concurrently adds elements back into the same collection.** This combination can create a systematic load imbalance inside the underlying hash table.

+The reason is that the `SCAN` cursor sweeps the hash table in a fixed order.
+Buckets *behind* the cursor have just been visited and emptied of the elements that were removed, while buckets *ahead* of the cursor have not been visited yet.
+If a second process keeps inserting new elements uniformly at random to keep the collection near a target size, those insertions land disproportionately in the not-yet-scanned region.
+With each pass, the buckets ahead of the cursor accumulate more and more elements, while the buckets behind it stay depleted - the cursor effectively acts like a snowplow, pushing load ahead of itself.

+Over time some buckets grow far beyond their fair share.
+Scaled up to hundreds of thousands of elements, a single bucket can grow large enough that one `SCAN` call returns far more elements than the requested `COUNT` (recall that `COUNT` is only a hint, and `SCAN` may return all elements that hash to the buckets it visits in a given call).

+**Restarting the scan from the beginning makes this worse.** If your application aborts mid-iteration and restarts with a cursor of 0 - for example, automatically retrying from scratch whenever it hits an error - it repeatedly re-scans the already-depleted front of the table while never reaching the increasingly skewed buckets at the back.
+This turns the imbalance into a runaway feedback loop and can leave the hash table extremely skewed.
+To avoid this, **always resume from the cursor returned by the previous call** rather than restarting the iteration at 0.
+On a transient error, retry from the last cursor you received, not from the beginning.

 ## Additional examples

 Iteration of a Hash value.